lowearthorbit-dev/VerticalSlabsMod/README.md

 # Vertical Slabs Mod

+Ever wanted to build walls without full blocks?
+Vertical Slabs adds a vertical variant of **every vanilla slab** — discovered automatically, so any slab added by Minecraft gets its own vertical counterpart.

+Place them on the edge of a block to orient them freely, craft them the same way as regular slabs, and use them for trim, paneling, and detailed walls.

+**Downloads:** [Modrinth](https://modrinth.com/project/vertical-slabs-mod) — available for **NeoForge** and **Fabric** on Minecraft 26.2.

+## Features

-This mod loads all existing vanilla slab blocks and registers a vertical slab version of them.
+- Vertical slab versions of all vanilla slab blocks
+- Generated automatically from each slab's own assets — always in sync with Minecraft

-Multi-loader: builds for **NeoForge** and **Fabric** on Minecraft 26.2 from a shared code base.
+- Works on both NeoForge and Fabric from one shared code base

+## Installation

+1. Download the latest jar from [Modrinth](https://modrinth.com/project/vertical-slabs-mod) for your loader (NeoForge or Fabric).
+2. Drop it into your `mods` folder — that's it.

+## For developers

-## Project layout
+### Project layout

 - `common/` — loader-independent code (the vertical slab block, vanilla slab discovery), shared resources, and shared data generators
 - `neoforge/` — NeoForge mod (registration, `neoforge.mods.toml`)
 - `fabric/` — Fabric mod (registration, `fabric.mod.json`)

-## Building
+### Building

 Requires a Java 25+ JDK (Gradle toolchains auto-download JDK 25 for compilation).